top of page

 • From the main entrance, you will immediately come to an area with restaurants and a WC.
 Continue ahead to the harbor for a splendid view of the sea front.
 You can also walk along the promontory that projects into the sea.

 So where are these breakfronts today?
-Herod was not to know that his harbor was built along a geological fault line along the coast which over time caused his breakwaters to tilt and settle into the seabed.
+Herod was not to know this but his harbor was built along a geological fault line along the coast which over time caused his breakwaters to tilt and settle into the seabed.
 They are now 5 meters below the surface.
-Between the 11th to 12th centuries, the harbor was restored by the Crusaders after hundreds of years of neglect.
+However, between the 11th to 12th centuries, the harbor was restored by the Crusaders after hundreds of years of neglect.

 • Walk back towards the Caesarea Harbor Visitors’ Center.
 This is located in historical vaults and it offers media displays, historical exhibits, archaeological artifacts, and a visual display about King Herod.
 The movie is about his family problems and the treacherous actions of his wife and two sons.